 If you’re tempted to put your computer on standby at the end of the day, make sure you don’t.
 One of the pitfalls of working from home is that the electricity bill is on you.
 When Matt told me he’d just put his computer on standby as he was working on the weekend, I quickly sent him to shut it down.
 Weekend or not, 9 hours overnight with a computer and a monitor on standby would not be too cheap on the electricity bill!

-These are trying times for everyone and nobody expects you to be perfect.
-With a few simple steps and measures, though, these next few weeks can go a lot smoother for everyone.
-If you’re stuck for making it work, I hope these tips can help you!
+These are trying times for everyone, and nobody expects you to be perfect.
+With a few simple steps and measures though, these next few weeks can go a lot smoother for everyone.
+If you’re stuck on making it work, I hope these tips can help you!

 Until next time.